 This of course would still require some investigation work and probably couple of tweaks here and there to make it work properly.

 - pulp core in case issues are spotted once the pulp worker processes turn into threads

 - the story subject in mind is a developer performing daily duties: creating proofs of concept, debugging issues, testing ideas, implementing new (plug-in) features, running (unit/functional) tests

-#1 Updated by milan about 2 years ago
+#1 Updated by milan almost 3 years ago

 - Subject changed from As a (plug-in) developer I have the option to install Pulp with SQLite3 as the default DB to As a (plug-in) developer I have the option to install Pulp without the message broker

 - Tags Dev Environment added

 Based on the Plugin Writer's Coding Workshop Feedback, the desire for simpler things, folks would like to have the option to deploy Pulp without a message broker for the (plug-in) development purposes.